CorMazz/cormazz.github.io/_posts/2024-11-23-homelab-mvp.md

 Network addresses are more like self-declared nicknames than strictly enforced identities.
 While DHCP provides organization and control, a device can technically use any unused IP address on your network - it's just considered polite to let your router manage these assignments.

-## Ministory 2 -- Remote Access Solution: Tailscale
+## Mini-Story 2 -- Remote Access Solution: Tailscale

 When setting up remote access for my home server, I evaluated several VPN options: